yretenai/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 This is likely due to a `SDL_VIDEODRIVER` and/or `SDL_VIDEO_DRIVER` environment variable being present.

+Try using the following launch arguments:

-Modify the launch targets to call `env --unset=SDL_VIDEODRIVER --unset=SDL_VIDEO_DRIVER %command%` instead, alternatively set the variable to an empty string in whatever launch manager you're using (Heroic, Lutris).
+`env --unset=SDL_VIDEODRIVER --unset=SDL_VIDEO_DRIVER %command%`

+Alternatively, set the variable to an empty string in whatever launch manager you're using (Heroic, Lutris).

 ## Enabling DX12 Ray Tracing